Skip to main content

 pioneer install --source local --asset ./asset.gz --checksums ./SHA256SUMS --no-start

-Release install requires published gateway assets and a matching SHA256SUMS file for your OS and architecture.
+Release install requires published gateway assets and a matching SHA256SUMS file for your OS, architecture, and gateway variant.

 pioneer update